ShenglongZhou/FedADMM/README.md

 # FedADMM
-This Matlab package solves federated learning problems via inexact ADMM
+This Matlab package was created based on the following paper